econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 Second, we assume that there are 'ordinary' expenditure shocks in retirement that are of similar magnitude to income shocks during working life (following recent estimates from  @flExpShocks).
 Again, in principle, the presence of such shocks provides a precautionary motive to draw down wealth more slowly.

+%% MNW: As far as I can tell, you do neither of these things in the estimation.

-### Alternative Preferences
+## Alternative Preferences

 The specification of preferences in the LCP model is the standard assumption of time-separable Constant Relative Risk Aversion
 This is the workhorse tool for intertemporal choice models because it has a number of convenient mathematical properties and its implications satisfy some plausible economic desiderata (cf. @kimballStandardRA).
 However, mathematical convenience provides no guarantee that the utility specification is *right* in the sense of giving a proper representation of what people's preferences really are.
 Economists have explored a number of modifications to these standard preferences in an attempt to make their models' predictions match various facts.

+### Habit Formation and Epstein-Zin Preferences

-One intuitive idea is that people care not only about the current level of their consumption but also about how it compares to their past levels of consumption (they have 'habit formation' in their preferences).
+One intuitive idea is that people care not only about the current level of their consumption but also about how it compares to their past levels of consumption (they have "habit formation" in their preferences).
 For example, @10.1257/aer.90.3.341 show that a model with multiplicative habits can provide an explanation for otherwise puzzling patterns in the relationship between saving and growth across countries, and
 @10.2139/ssrn.302079 examine the implications of such a model for life-cycle choices.